Transistor laser: Potential to speed up computers

-Even though the transistor laser is still only the subject of research, there has been significant amount of speculation as to what one could be used for, especially in computing.
+Even though the transistor laser is still only the subject of research, there has been a significant amount of speculation as to what one could be used for, especially in computing.
 For instance, its optical capabilities could be used to transfer data between memory chips, graphics cards, or other internal computer elements at faster rates.
 Currently, optic-fiber communication requires transmitters that convert electrical signals to pulses of light, and then a converter on the other end to revert these pulses back to electrical signals.
 This makes optical communication within computers impractical.
 Optical communication within computers could soon be practical, though, because the conversion of electricity to optical signals and vice versa occurs within the transistor laser without the need for external circuitry.
 The device could also speed up current optical communication in other applications, such as in the communication of large amounts of data over long distances.

-Changing Kirchhoff's Laws
+Changing Kirchhoff's laws

 The research team that discovered the transistor laser claimed that one of Kirchhoff’s laws would have to be reconstructed to include energy conservation, as opposed to just current and charge.
 Because the transistor laser provides two different kinds of output, the team of researchers responsible for the transistor laser had to modify Kirchhoff’s current law to apply to the balance of energy as well as the balance of charge.
 This marked the first time Kirchhoff’s laws had been extended to apply to not just electrons, but photons, too.